 As with settlement in any kind of civil lawsuit, the actual dollar amount of a medical malpractice settlement is negotiated between the plaintiff and the defendants (often through or at least alongside the defendant's malpractice/professional liability insurer).
 The injured patient's damages are often the starting point for settlement talks.

-Economic damage amounts -- meaning quantifiable, provable expenditures or losses—like the cost of additional treatment made necessary by the health care professional's medical negligence—can be relatively easy to calculate.
-Where the real negotiation begins is with non-economic damages.
+Economic damages, meaning quantifiable, provable expenditures or losses—like the cost of additional treatment made necessary by the health care professional's medical negligence—can be relatively easy to calculate.
+Where the real negotiation takes place is typically with non-economic damages.
 A plaintiff’s idea of appropriate compensation for things like pain and suffering and loss of enjoyment can be vastly different from a doctor’s or an insurance company's valuation.

 There are numerous databases and state reporting repositories that track medical malpractice settlements.
-As a result, medical malpractice settlements don’t carry the same level of confidentiality that other types often do.
-This has a direct and often dire effect on the cost of a doctor’s malpractice insurance, so doctors often have the final say on settlement.
+As a result, these settlements don’t carry the same level of confidentiality that others often do.
+This has a direct and often significant effect on the cost of a practitioner's malpractice insurance, so doctors often have the final say on settlement.

 A physician may want to take his chances at trial rather than settle, instead of risking grossly inflated insurance premiums or being dropped by his insurance carrier.
 Furthermore, many doctors refuse to look at malpractice cases in a dispassionate matter, and if they feel they have not committed malpractice they will fight tooth and nail to attempt to prevent a plaintiff from recovering anything.

-Certain insurance companies, as well, take a hard line on settlement.
+Professional malpractice/professional liability insurance companies also tend to take a hard line on settlement.
 These companies may have "unofficial" policies that favor trying cases as oppose to paying out settlements.
 Medical malpractice insurance is a high stakes game, and insurance companies sometimes want to promote the perception that they are hardliners, in an attempt to discourage litigation against their insureds.

-Once a settlement is negotiated and approved by the parties, it is often necessary to obtain court approval, particularly in cases involving minors.
-This is to prevent settlements that may be designed to provide lawyers and defendants with quick payouts at the expense of actually providing for any long-term financial needs.
-While the courts are not babysitters, there is a real public policy interest in ensuring that settlements are reasonable, as the societal cost of an inappropriate settlement (in the form of publicly-funded healthcare or otherwise) can be very high.
+Once a settlement is negotiated and approved by the parties, it's often necessary to obtain court approval, particularly in cases involving minors.
+This is to prevent settlements that may be designed to provide quick payouts at the expense of actually providing for long-term financial needs.

-Depending upon the age of the plaintiff, the laws of a particular jurisdiction, and the nature of a plaintiff’s injuries, settlements may be paid in a lump sum, in a structured settlement, or a combination of the two.
+Depending on the plaintiff's age, the laws of a particular jurisdiction, and the nature of a plaintiff’s injuries, medical malpractice settlements may be paid in a lump sum, in a structured settlement, or through a combination of the two.

 Some states don’t allow insurance companies to pay for future costs of medical care over time, favoring a lump sum approach instead.
 Others prefer a more monitored, pay-as-you-go system.
 In the case of minor plaintiffs, courts will often require structured settlements that are designed to cover current medical expenses with a payout once the minor reaches the age of majority.